Arsquid/shades/README.md

 ## Features

 - **Steganography:** Embed content within PNG files using LSB (least significant bit).
-- **Encryption:** Uses AES-256 encryption for protecting the data.
+- **Encryption:** Uses AES-256-GCM encryption for protecting the data, providing confidentiality and integrity.
-- **Key derivation:** Uses SHA-256 for deriving keys from your password.
+- **Key derivation:** Uses Argon2 for deriving keys from your password, making it resistant to brute-force attacks.

 ## Usage